Find out more about our Academic Medical Centre and efforts in Academic Medicine

 The Duke-NUS MSF is open to Duke-NUS Medical Students who meets the following eligibility criteria:

-• Undertaking research/scholarly project in JULY 2020 with a mentor from SingHealth Duke-NUS Academic Clinical Programme (ACP) who is in the list of Duke-NUS Approved Research Mentor/Co-Mentor.
+• Undertaking Phase 3 research/scholarly project in the research year with a mentor from SingHealth Duke-NUS Academic Clinical Programme (ACP) who is in the list of Duke-NUS Approved Research Mentor/Co-Mentor

 Note for faculty: To be a Duke-NUS Approved Research Mentor/Co-Mentor, the faculty may apply directly with the

 Duke-NUS Office of Medical Education, MD Programme Department.

 The Duke-NUS Medical Student and ACP Mentor awardee pair should successfully complete the project within the stipulated timeframe.
 At the end of the project:

 1. The Duke-NUS Medical Student should be role models to his / her juniors.